opista/stakload/README.md

 - Frontend

   - Should settings be on their own page rather than crushed into a modal?
 This may become more useful as we add more integrations to the libraries tab
-  - Build out game filters
-    - User should be able to save a collection of filters as a collection (like Steam)
-    - User should be able to update and delete a filter
   - Break down GameDetailsView into components, maybe make into a view?
 Currently a mess
   - Look at dependency graph, anything we can kill?
   - Refactor any components that are: